spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters.md

 ### Security Token Service

 [STS](https://aws.amazon.com/blogs/security/how-to-use-external-id-when-granting-access-to-your-aws-resources/) method is about granting access to your AWS resources using an IAM role with external ID.
 Spectro Cloud makes the process extremely simple, just follow the UI instructions once you create the role in AWS.
-Hence allow Spectro Cloud to perform all your workload related AWS tasks on your behalf.

 * Generate your role as per the UI instructions and obtain the ARN.
-* Use the generated ARN to create your AWS cloud account.
+* Use the generated ARN and validate it to get your AWS cloud account created.

 ### Access Credentials